matrix-org/matrix-rust-sdk/crates/matrix-store-key/README.md

 # ⚠️ Security Warning: Hazmat!

-This crate implements only the low-level block cipher function, and is intended for use for implementing higher-level constructions *only*.
+This crate only implements the low-level block cipher function, to be used *only* as a building block for higher-level constructions.
 It is NOT intended for direct use in applications.

 USE AT YOUR OWN RISK!